 - Home renovation: If you’re upgrading your home and want to change the style and type of timber floors, replacement may be the best option.

-Internal and Exterior Timber Stairs
+Internal and Exterior Wooden Stairs

 Renovation of a house does not just include the floor or decks, but also stairs.
 It is a monotonous process, but with a proper understanding of the work required, your timber stairs could be refurbished.
-If the preexisting finish of timber stairs is in good shape, then it is slightly sanded to remove surface scratches, and then applied finish is applied.
+If the preexisting finish of wooden stairs is in good shape, then it is slightly sanded to remove surface scratches, and then applied finish is applied.
 However, if the condition is worse, the proper sanding is done with a high grit number followed by stain removal, and then finished.

 Timber Stairs Restoration Process